 The prevailing viewpoint is that the bombings have been perpetrated by separatists from North Caucasus as the act of retribution for Moscow’s military campaign in the republics of Dagestan and Chechnya.
 The acts of terrorism were organized by Ibn al Khattab — a Saudi citizen who had the capabilities and the motivation to carry out the bombings.
 [2, 3]

 There is also a conspiracy theory that the bombings have been perpetrated by the Russian Federal Security service — which is called FSB — to make the Russians rally around the flag, with the end effect of boosting the popularity of prime minister Vladimir Putin.

 Is there any proof of the theory which blames the Russian security services for the apartment bombings — or is it a mere speculation?
 The opinions diverge.
 Former U.S. diplomat Strobe Talbott has asserted that there has been no evidence of the conspiracy theory.
 Contrary to that, journalist David Satter believes that while no direct evidence exists, the circumstantial evidence is overwhelming.

 Who is right on that issue?
 We will try to find out.

 To answer that question, we are going to examine some of the circumstantial evidence — and see if it stands the scrutiny.

 The real point of contention is the bizarre incident which took place on September 22, 1999 in the city of Ryazan.
 Some authors — such as Soldatov and Borogan — believe that it has been a routine training exercise performed by the FSB to test the efficacy of counterterrorism measures.
-And some authors — such as Felshtinsky and Litvinenko — believe that it has been a thwarted attempt by the FSB to explode an apartment block, which by association implies their complicity in the preceding bombings.
+And some authors — such as Felshtinsky and Litvinenko — believe that it has been a thwarted attempt by the FSB to explode an apartment block, which by association implies its complicity in the preceding bombings.